chandsie/shreyaschand.com/_posts/2013-07-25-an-incomplete-catalogue-of-things-i-learnt-as-an-intern.markdown

 title: An (Incomplete) Catalogue of Things I Learned as an Intern
 ---

 This summer I've been working at [CareZone](https://carezone.com/home).
 I'm working with some really amazing and talented folks, and I have learnt a LOT!
-This is a list of all the most notable things.
+This is a list of some of the most notable technical things.
+This is by no means complete, and is not intended be as such.
+I might at some point right about my experience in general beyond technical learnings.

 ###Weak References in Java